apinge/parallel_computing_in_practice/sycl_examples/sycl-compatibility-and-interoperability/README.md

-# Interoperability of SYCL Built Libraries with Other Compilers
+# Interoperability of Libraries Built with ICX -fsycl and Other Compilers

 ## Install SYCL runtime
 Besides installing the oneAPI package, you can also install the SYCL runtime separately. https://www.intel.com/content/www/us/en/developer/articles/tool/compilers-redistributable-libraries-by-version.html